ishratumar/javascript30days-challenge/README.md

   # JavaScript 30-Day 12
   ##  Key Sequence Detection
   ### ✍️My learnings from this project:
+  - It works in a way when when someone types in a series of keys, something occurs.
   - Learnet about Key Sequence Detection and Konami Code.
-  -The Most Important Key Sequence Detection is when someone types in a series of keys, something occurs.

   # JavaScript 30-Day 13
   ## Slide in on Scroll
   ✦ Today we used Javascript to add the Slide-In-On-Scroll functionality to a pre-built page.